 When choosing a specific paper profile-as opposed to Printer Managed Color-you can use Effects' Soft Proofing feature to look at out-of-gamut colors in your photos.
 Click on the soft proof icon at the bottom left side of the window to view the photo with your chosen paper.
-(See page 53 for more.)
+(See "Soft Proofing" on page 56.)